-- (1) English Language Arts 30-1 or ★6 in transferable English at the 100-level - (2) Another 30-level subject from Group A, B, or C (or equivalent). - (3) Presentation of Faculty minimum average on (1) and (2), and a competitive AGPA if any postsecondary-level coursework is presented. - (4) Presentation of no more than $\star$ 21 of postsecondary-level coursework.
+- (1) English Language Arts 30-1 or ★6 in transferable English at the 100-level - (2) Another 30-level subject from Group A, B, or C (or equivalent). - (3) Presentation of Faculty minimum average on (1) and (2), and a competitive AGPA if any postsecondary-level coursework is presented. - (4) Presentation of no more than ★21 of graded and transferable postsecondary-level coursework.

-Any applicant who has successfully completed $\star$ 24 or more at the postsecondary level will be considered a transfer applicant (see §§14.2.1 and 15.6.1).
+Any applicant who has successfully completed \star 24 of graded and transferable postsecondary-level courswork or more at the postsecondary level will be considered a transfer applicant (see §§14.2.1 and 16.6.1).